Find out about the Industry Security Assurance Centre (ISAC) and its associated responsibilities.

 The CA can be:

-- a Ministry of Defence department: This is extensively, but not invariably, in the form of an integrated project team (PT).
-The MOD accounts for around 85% of List X facilities
+- a Ministry of Defence entity: This is extensively, but not invariably, in the form of a project team (PT).

-- another government department: A number of UK government departments, including the Home Office, Foreign & Commonwealth Office and Government Communications Headquarters (GCHQ), may also award a facility with List X status
+- another government department: A number of UK Government departments, may also award a facility FSC status.

-- an existing List X company: An enterprise with an existing government contract may act as a contracting authority to one or more third-party subcontractors who may inherit the responsibility to hold classified assets.
+- an existing FSC holding company: An enterprise with an existing government contract may act as a contracting authority to one or more third-party subcontractors who may inherit the responsibility to hold classified assets.
 Any move to appoint a subcontractor must be approved by the original contracting authority.

-- NATO: Where a contract requires a UK enterprise to hold NATO CONFIDENTIAL (or above) information at their facility, the contracting authority will require assurance from DE&S PSyA’s office that the facility is suitable for List X
+- NATO: Where a contract requires a UK enterprise to hold NATO CONFIDENTIAL (or above) information at their facility, the contracting authority will require assurance from DE&S PSyA’s office that the facility is suitable for FSC status.

 - overseas governments and their contractors.
-In the event that an overseas contracting authority required a UK enterprise to be awarded FSC, the UK government completes this on their behalf
+In the event that an overseas contracting authority require a UK enterprise to be awarded FSC, the UK government may complete this on their behalf Key requirements for FSC status:

-- a requirement either for the work to be done on the contractor’s premises or for protectively marked information to be held on site
+- a requirement either for the work to be done on the contractor’s premises or for classified information to be held on site

 Who is my contact for IT accreditation?